Cost-Center/Docs/README.md

 ## Our Goal

-Cost Center's goal is to collect raw data from your Ad Networks, Attribution Services, Analytics Services, Monetization Services and combine them into one report.
-In this report, Cost Center will provide powerfull metrics that can give you valuable information for decision making, such as:
+Cost Center's goal is to collect raw data from your Ad Networks, Attribution Services, Analytics Services, Monetization Services and combine them into comprehensive reports.
+These reports will have powerfull metrics which give you valuable information for decision making:
 * LTV Day x: Lifetime value at a day LTV D1, LTV D3, LTV D7, LTV D14, LTV 30, LTV 60
 * ROAS Day x: Return on ad spend at a day ROAS D1, ROAS D3, ROAS D7, ROAS D14, ROAS D30, ROAS D60
 * RR Day x: Retention at a day RR D1, RR D3, RR D7, RR D14, RR D30, RR D60